just1689/gg-bot-captain/README.md

 ## Project
 The goal of this project is to build a bot for GG - the game with no name.
+The bot will be built using Goal Oriented Action Planning, once I understand it a bit better.

 See: https://github.com/team142/gg